Travel Requirements and COVID-19 Guidance

 - Passports must be valid six months beyond the intended stay

-- All travelers must be in possession of a CDC-issued vaccination card demonstrating that they have completed an accepted vaccination cycle AND a booster.
+- It is strongly recommended that you bring proof of COVID-19 vaccination in the form of a CDC-issued card demonstrating that they have completed an accepted vaccination cycle and at least one booster.
 Make certain to bring the original vaccination card along with a copy (printed and/or digital).
-Airport security may require visual confirmation of the original; one Spain traveler was denied boarding because they did not bring the original card.
+Although it is not currently required, having vaccine (or relevant) documentation is a wise travel precaution.

-- Delta (and other airlines) has provided a helpful resource for travel requirements and guidance that we highly recommend referring to Destination and Travel Restrictions Map.
+- Delta (and other airlines) has a very helpful resource for travel requirements and guidance here: Destination and Travel Restrictions Map.

 Re-entry to the United States: